shipujin/liveslak/README.txt

 persistence=name => Use this if you are using a different directory/file than "persistence" for storing persistent data.

+persistence=/dev/sdX:/path/to/mypersistence
+persistence=scandev:/path/to/mypersistence => Use this if
+  the persistence directory or container is not located on the USB stick, but on a local hard disk partition.
+Useful for network (PXE) boot where you still want to offer users persistence.

 toram => copy the OS from the media to to RAM before running it.
   You can remove the boot media after booting.